 2. Ride In A Classic Car

-Old cars and Cuba go hand and hand.
+Old cars and Cuba go hand in hand.
 You’ll get your first glimpse of them right at the Havana airport.
 Our “taxi” from the airport was a 1950’s classic American car.
-There are a few Havana Hotels you can book online, book an Airbnb there are 300+ places to stay in Havana (click here for $35 travel credit) this what we did for 2 out our 4 nights in Havana, or book in person and stay at a Casa Particulares.

 3. Go On A Havana City Tour